Bardia323/Instagram-scraper/README.md

 * Only essential src files are included.
 * The code is not commented since it was for personal use and the function names are intended to be clear.
 * Certain files and directories were removed to prevent abuse.
+* Best used as a function library in python interactive.